The Fear with No Name

 People tend to withdraw when they are going through something truly emotional.
 I have.
 This season of my life requires me to be less accessible.
 This season of my life requires me to be more private.
 It’s a lonely road that unfortunately kind of just needs to be followed.

+It also doesn’t just end in the therapy office.
+Once you open up those flood gates, you just have to let it all out.
+I spent the next few days with my sympathetic nervous system in full panic mode.
+I would wake up like the exorcist.
+I would randomly just start crying.
 I went back to therapy terrified that the panic attacks would never stop.
 Logically I know that it is not possible; your body can only handle so much before it crashes.
 (Did I mention how physically exhausting this all is?)
 The truth of the matter is that I need to tap into my parasympathetic nervous system in order to give myself some relief.

 The easiest way that I can remember this is that the sympathetic nervous system is your flight-or-fight mode.
 Think stress.
 The parasympathetic nervous system is your rest and relax mode.
 Think peace.
 Sympathetic equals stress, parasympathetic equals peace.